 Wandering from the Old Mill buildings along the River Ouse to the Aqueduct the rain was steady but gentle; and I felt quite good strolling faster than usual in my more unencumbered state.
 For once I had headed out onto my patch with just my binoculars and small camera, no heavy rucksack; no long lens; and no tripod.
 I felt free and easy in my walking.

 The River is slowly rising with the amount of rain, and snow, we have had over the last few days, and it dashed along at pace beside me as I walked, Canada Geese now seem to have taken up residence on the grassy fields over the rivers flow, and can be seen picking their way through the tussocks searching for morsels of food.
 As a Little Egret flew by me, heading up river, I couldn’t help but wonder if it was the one I watched be taken down by a Aveline, the peregrine, a thought I’m sure I will have many times from now on as I wander the river valley.

-The further into the reserve I walked the more the rain came down, bright moments were to be had though, first as a stunning male Stonechat hopped up onto a fence mere metres away from me, had I had a long lens and a bit of better light I would have had an amazing photo, then as I watched the chat a Kestrel swooped in an hovered directly over head, the light from the storm clouds and rain seeming to boost the oranges in the birds plumage, as it did to the oranges in the reserves scrub.
+The further into the reserve I walked the more the rain came down.
+Bright moments were to be had though; first as a stunning male Stonechat hopped up onto a fence mere metres away from me, had I had a long lens and a bit of better light I would have had an amazing photo; then as I watched the ‘chat a Kestrel swooped in an hovered directly over head.
+The light from the storm clouds and rain seeming to boost the oranges in the birds plumage.
+Just as it was the oranges in the reserves scrub.

 |Dark Skies over the Floodplain Forest Nature Reserve|

-With the rain now falling cold and heavy, and a chill wind whipping across the exposed water, I headed back home, another 5 miles clocked up, the cobwebs blown off, and a few nice bird sightings to boot.
+With the rain now falling cold and heavy, and a chill wind whipping across the exposed water, I headed back home.
+Aanother 5 miles clocked up, the cobwebs blown off, and a few nice bird sightings to boot.